Life As a Bus or Truck Mechanic

 How to Become a Bus or Truck Mechanic

-What education or degrees do I need to become a Bus or Truck Mechanic?
+What education is needed to be a Bus or Truck Mechanic?

 References: